 Pamela Anderson running on a beach is one of those indelible images in American pop culture.
-And so there were a lot of yuks when she announced earlier this fall that she'd be running in the New York City Marathon, which takes place this Sunday.
+So there were a lot of yuks when she announced earlier this fall that she'd be running in the New York City Marathon, which takes place this Sunday.
 Pam Anderson running—for 26.2 miles!
-Except, when she went on Ellen and confessed she actually despises running, and with three weeks to go had yet to run more than 12 miles, the former marathoner in me wondered: Does she have any idea what she's getting herself into?
+And when she went on Ellen and confessed she actually despises running — and with three weeks to go had yet to run more than 12 miles — the former marathoner in me wondered: Does she have any idea what she's getting herself into?

 When my friends found me after I'd completed the 2005 Boston Marathon (I ran unofficially, as a "bandit"), I was exhausted and disoriented.
 My armpits were chafed, my body ached, and I desperately needed to move my bowels.
 Salt was caked on my face from all of the dried sweat and shortly after stumbling into my friend's apartment on Newbury Street, I ate an entire Key Lime Pie and a bag of Doritos.
 I could tell that something was wrong, but I didn't know what.
 I also didn't know if the damage I'd inflicted on my body was permanent.

 The next morning, I had a low-grade fever, diffuse muscle spasms, and I had to take a taxi to the medical school lecture hall.
 One of my classmates, a former college sprinter, had run the marathon on a whim (and without training) and told me he'd spent the evening pissing blood.
 Neither of us could navigate a flight of stairs unassisted.
 We were both a mess—as were most of my classmates who'd run the race—but we were a proud mess.
 Many said they couldn't wait to do it again.
 I was not one of them.

 So what does a marathon do to your body?